allenea/PyDatPicture/README.md

 #### MAPPING_PROGRAM
-    Default: The main PyDatPicture directory where the sample script is kept
+    Default: The run_me PyDatPicture directory where the sample script is kept

     If MY_MAP is True then you have an opportunity to provide your own mapping/plotting code for PyDatPicture provided within the template